 Adopting a Chartreux Kitten or Cat

-The price of Chartreux kittens varies depending on bloodlines, championship status, and other factors.
-Generally, pet quality Chartreux kittens cost anywhere from $400-$1,000, and show quality even more.
+The price of Chartreux kittens varies depending on bloodlines, championship status, and other factors (expect to pay $1,500 to $2,500 when buying from a legitimate breeder).
 Many breeders have waiting lists of 4-8 months.

 If adopting a kitten, Chartreux kittens are customarily given names beginning with the letter associated with the cat’s birth year, following a 20-year cycle (all letters are used except K, Q, W, X, Y, and Z).
 For example, kittens born in 2002 were given names beginning with the letter “t”, “u” in 2003, “v” in 2004, and so on.

-Those wishing to save money and provide a home for an adult Chartreux in need should contact the Chartreux Breed Rescue or visit PetFinder’s list of shelters that have Chartreux cats available for adoption.
+Those wishing to save money and provide a home for an adult Chartreux in need should visit PetFinder’s list of shelters that may have Chartreux cats available for adoption.

 - PetFinder.com.
 (2009).
 “Chartreux Cat.”